saeedmzr/simple_todo_list/README.md

 ##### 3. Run the tests using the following command: `php artisan test --env=testing`

 #### This ensures your tests are isolated and don't modify data in your production environment.

+### Documentation:
+#### Documentation for this project is generated using Swagger.
+To view the documentation, you can run the following command:
+`php artisan l5-swagger:generate`

+#### Once generated, you can access the documentation through the endpoint /api/documentation#/.
+This provides comprehensive details about the API endpoints and their functionalities.